-- (a) Services of Foreign Language Interpreters Required.
-When a person who does not speak or understand the English language is required to attend a mediation conference, the person shall be assisted by a qualified foreign language interpreter. - (b) Qualifications of Interpreters.
+(a) Services of Foreign Language Interpreters Required Unless Waived.
+When a person who does not speak or understand the English language is required to attend a mediation conference, the person shall be assisted by a qualified foreign language interpreter unless the right to an interpreter is waived by both parties.

+(b) Qualifications of Interpreters.
 To qualify as a foreign language interpreter, a person must possess sufficient experience and education, or a combination of experience and education, speaking, and understanding English and the foreign language to be interpreted, to qualify as an expert witness pursuant to N.C.
 Gen. Stat. §8C-1, Rule 702.

-A qualified interpreter shall not be interested in the claim and must make a declaration under oath or affirmation to interpret accurately, truthfully and without any additions or deletions. - (c) Notice to Industrial Commission and Opposing Party of Need for Interpreter.
+(c) Notice to Industrial Commission and Opposing Party of Need for Interpreter.
 Any party who is unable to speak or understand English shall so notify the Industrial Commission and the opposing party, in writing, not less than 21 days prior to the date of the mediation conference.
-The notice shall state with specificity the language(s) that must be interpreted. - (d) Designation of Interpreter.
-Upon notice of the need for an interpreter, the employer or insurer shall retain a qualified, disinterested interpreter, either agreed upon by the parties or approved by the Industrial Commission, to assist at the mediation conference. - (e) Interpreter Fees.
+The notice shall state with specificity the language(s) that must be interpreted.

+(d) Designation of Interpreter.
+Upon notice of the need for an interpreter, the employer or insurer shall retain a qualified, disinterested interpreter, either agreed upon by the parties or approved by the Industrial Commission, to assist at the mediation conference.

+(e) Interpreter Fees.
 The interpreter's fee shall constitute a cost as contemplated by N.C.
 Gen. Stat. §97-80.
 A qualified interpreter who appears at a mediation conference shall be entitled to payment of the fee agreed upon by the interpreter and employer or insurer that retained the interpreter.
 Except in cases where a claim for compensation has been prosecuted without reasonable ground, the fee agreed upon by the interpreter and employer or insurer shall be paid by the employer or insurer.
-Where it is ultimately determined by the Commission that the request for an interpreter was unfounded, attendant costs may be assessed against the movant. - (f) Interpreter Ethics.
-Foreign language interpreters shall abide by the ethics promulgated by their profession and shall interpret, as word for word as is practicable, without editing, commenting, or summarizing, testimony or other communications.
+Where it is ultimately determined by the Commission that the request for an interpreter was unfounded, attendant costs may be assessed against the movant.

+(f) Interpreter Ethics.
+Foreign language interpreters shall abide by the code of ethical conduct for court interpreters promulgated by the North Carolina Administrative Office of the Courts and adopted by the Industrial Commission and shall interpret, as word for word as is practicable, without editing, commenting, or summarizing, testimony or other communications.